 Can a brain injury cause vision problems?

-Any traumatic brain injury (TBI) suffered by a child can have significant consequences on their visual function.
+Any traumatic brain injury (TBI) can have significant visual consequences.

 During the initial treatment of a concussion or other traumatic brain injury (TBI), visual problems are often overlooked.
 Frequently, visual problems are hidden or neglected— lengthening and impacting rehabilitation.